-> Among western Thailand’s most visited destinations, Kanchanaburi is full of tourism attractions from sobering prisoner-of-war cemeteries and evidence of World War Two’s Death Railway (like the Bridge Over the River Kwai itself and the even more evocative Hellfire Pass) to more light-hearted escapes like the seven-tiered Erawan waterfalls.
+Among western Thailand’s most visited destinations, Kanchanaburi is full of tourism attractions.
+From sobering prisoner-of-war cemeteries and evidence of World War Two’s Death Railway (like the Bridge Over the River Kwai itself and the even more evocative Hellfire Pass) to more light-hearted escapes like the seven-tiered Erawan waterfalls.

-Kanchanaburi is also a notoriously inexpensive place to holiday, with everything from its dirt-cheap accommodation options to bars selling shots of local (branded) whisky for as little as 10 baht plotting to keep you in the province for longer than you had planned.
+Kanchanaburi is also a notoriously inexpensive place to holiday.
+With everything from its dirt-cheap accommodation options to bars selling shots of local (branded) whisky for as little as 10 baht plotting to keep you in the province for longer than you had planned.

-As much as anything, Sangkhlaburi is the kind of place perfect for just hanging out, kicking back and relaxing for a few days – or potentially slightly longer than anticipated.
-But there are also stunning Buddhist temples like Wat Wang Wiwekaram to discover close by, while taking a boat ride out across the famous lake gives you the chance to discover the remains of old Sangkhlaburi town, sunken to create a dam.
+As much as anything, Sangkhlaburi is the kind of place perfect for just hanging out, kicking back, and relaxing for a few days.
+Or potentially slightly longer than anticipated.
+But there are also stunning Buddhist temples like Wat Wang Wiwekaram to discover close by.
+While taking a boat ride out across the famous lake gives you the chance to discover the remains of old Sangkhlaburi town, sunken to create a dam.
 The village of Mon settlers, on the opposite side of the bridge from Sangkhlaburi proper, is also worth a visit.

 From Kanchanaburi city’s main bus terminal, minivans, air-conditioned buses and local fan-cooled buses make regular daily trips to Sangkhlaburi.
 The trip takes around three and a half to four hours.
 There are also two daily direct buses from Bangkok’s Mo Chit bus terminal to Sangkhlaburi, taking around seven hours.

-Though it’s still further north than Hua Hin or Prachuap Kiri Khan proper, Phetchaburi province is arguably the point on your journey from Bangkok that you begin to get a taste for the flavours of southern Thailand, as the landscape begins to transform and the vibe slowly changes.
+Though it’s still further north than Hua Hin or Prachuap Kiri Khan proper, Phetchaburi province is arguably the point on your journey from Bangkok that you begin to get a taste for the flavours of southern Thailand.
+As the landscape begins to transform and the vibe slowly changes.

-The hilltop royal palace of Khao Wang, officially known as Phra Nakhon Kiri Historical Park, is among Phetchaburi’s most picturesque attractions and definitely worth a visit, while beaches like Had Chao Samran (and even Cha-am, towards the south of the province) mean Phetchaburi also delivers for beach-lovers.
+The hilltop royal palace of Khao Wang, officially known as Phra Nakhon Kiri Historical Park, is among Phetchaburi’s most picturesque attractions and definitely worth a visit.
+While beaches like Had Chao Samran (and even Cha-am, towards the south of the province) mean Phetchaburi also delivers for beach-lovers.

-13 trains run from Bangkok’s Hualamphong station to Phetchaburi each day, with a journey time of around four to five hours.
+13 trains run from Bangkok’s Hualamphong station to Phetchaburi each day.
+With a journey time of around four to five hours.
 Buses and minivans run from both the northern Mo Chit and southern Sai Tai Mai terminals in Bangkok to Phetchaburi, taking around three hours.

 Though it’s often grouped together with provinces in southern Thailand, the resort town of Hua Hin – and indeed the rest of Prachuap Kiri Khan province, of which it forms a part – is both geographically more connected to and has more in common with the country’s western region than the true southern provinces further down the coastline.

 Hua Hin is a favourite getaway for Bangkokians looking to escape the capital for the weekend without having to contend with a lengthy drive.
-There are glorious white-sand beaches, impressive views from the likes of Khao Takiab mountain, and a delicious array of inexpensive seafood and other Thai food to enjoy, as well as a growing scene of trendy and high-quality coffee shops.
+There are glorious white-sand beaches, impressive views from the likes of Khao Takiab mountain.
+And a delicious array of inexpensive seafood and other Thai food to enjoy.
+As well as a growing scene of trendy and high-quality coffee shops.

 The road journey from Bangkok to Hua Hin takes around four hours; buses and minivans depart at regular intervals throughout the day from Bangkok’s southern Sai Tai Mai terminal.
-The train from Bangkok’s Hualamphong Station is also a pleasant way to make the journey – there are 13 departures throughout the day, and the ride takes between four and five hours.
-Hua Hin also has an airport, but currently there are only regular flights to and from Kuala Lumpur with AirAsia.
+The train from Bangkok’s Hualamphong Station is also a pleasant way to make the journey.
+There are 13 departures throughout the day, and the ride takes between four and five hours.
+Hua Hin also has an airport, but currently, there are only regular flights to and from Kuala Lumpur with AirAsia.

-Wat Khao Chongpran temple is worth a visit for a sight of the cave next to it, from where thousands of bats pour out into the sky around dusk every evening – looking like a stream of smoke as they do, it’s just the sight to behold.
+Wat Khao Chongpran temple is worth a visit for a sight of the cave next to it.
+From where thousands of bats pour out into the sky around dusk every evening.
+Looking like a stream of smoke, as they do, it’s just the sight to behold.

-Elsewhere, Suan Pheung district is another popular part of Ratchaburi, with natural attractions like hot springs alongside a range of theme-park-style attractions and accommodation options like sheep farms and resorts designed to imitate the Greek landscape – in other words, the kind of things you’ll find either impressive or just outright strange.
+Elsewhere, Suan Pheung district is another popular part of Ratchaburi.
+With natural attractions like hot springs alongside a range of theme-park-style attractions and accommodation options like sheep farms and resorts designed to imitate the Greek landscape.
+In other words, the kind of things you’ll find either impressive or just outright strange.

-There’s admittedly not heaps going on in the provincial capital itself, but it’s nevertheless an interesting spot that will appeal to those looking to knock off a few lesser-visited Thai provinces.
-Given it’s decidedly low-key nature, Tak city is also a great place to settle in and simply relax for a while.
+There’s admittedly not heaps going on in the provincial capital itself.
+But it’s nevertheless an interesting spot that will appeal to those looking to knock off a few lesser-visited Thai provinces.
+Given its decidedly low-key nature, Tak city is also a great place to settle in and simply relax for a while.

-For something more invigorating and culturally immersive, Mae Sot city an hour or so further out towards the Burmese border is a bustling melting pot that’s also a great place for eating, while there are temples to see in the city itself and temples, waterfalls and more within close enough distance to render them easily reached on a day trip.
+For something more invigorating and culturally immersive, Mae Sot city an hour or so further out towards the Burmese border is a bustling melting pot that’s also a great place for eating.
+While there are temples to see in the city itself and temples, waterfalls, and more within close enough distance to render them easily reached on a day trip.

 Where are your favourite spots in western Thailand?
 Let us know in the comments!

-At Expique our mission is to help people discover the real Bangkok and the local cultures.
-We do this through a range of experiences including Food Tours, Walking Tours, Tuk Tuk Tours, Cooking Classes, and Market Experiences
+At Expique our mission is to help people discover the real Bangkok (and beyond) and the local cultures.
+Our current focus is to provide the best content available to plan a trip and discover Thailand.

 Subscribe to our newsletter, and get access to our Interactive Bangkok Map where you can find our “best spots to visit in Bangkok” and also receive monthly news and tips about exploring Bangkok.